sjtony/imu_cam_strm/README.md

 ## modification for beaglebone blue
 * BB-blue come with built-in MPU9250
-* In order to adapt to new board, minor changes are done in imu_app.c as following
+* In order to adapt to new board, minor changes are done as following
+  - imu_app.c
     - I2c port changed to 2
     - a few lines of ASSERT commented due to 2 port conflicting
     - interrupt GPIO changed to 117
     - of course, IP address have to be adjust
+  - Makefile
 * The OS of my PC is Linux, to install Vpython for Linux, please follow below link
   - https://vpython.org/contents/download_linux.html